Bilinear spaces over a fixed field are simple unstable: Comparison to different approaches

 The canonical independence relation in $T_\infty^\ACF$ was first described in \cite[Proposition 9.37]{kaplan_kim-independence_2020}, where the base was restricted to models.
 In \cite[Corollary 8.13]{dobrowolski_sets_2020} some corrections were made and the independence relation was extended to arbitrary sets, resulting in the following fact.
-We write $\dcl(X)$ for the model-theoretic definable closure of $X$ and $\ind^\ACF$ is algebraic independence. \begin{fact} The canonical independence relation $\ind^K$ (the $K$ here stands for \emph{Kim-independence}) for $T_\infty^\ACF$ is given by $A \ind_C^{K, M} B$ for $A, B, C \subseteq M$ if and only if $\linspan{AC}_{K(M)} \cap \linspan{BC}_{K(M)} = \linspan{C}_{K(M)}$ and $K(\dcl(AC)) \ind_{K(\dcl(C))}^{\ACF, M} K(\dcl(BC))$. \end{fact} \begin{example} \thlabel{ex:failure-of-base-monotonicity-in-first-order} We show that \textsc{Base-Monotonicity} fails for $\ind^K$ in $T_\infty^\ACF$.
+We write $\dcl(X)$ for the model-theoretic definable closure of $X$ and $\ind^\ACF$ is algebraic independence. \begin{fact} The canonical independence relation $\ind^K$ (the $K$ here stands for \emph{Kim-independence}) for $T_\infty^\ACF$ is as follows: for $A, B, C \subseteq M$ we have $A \ind_C^{K, M} B$ if and only if $\linspan{AC}_{K(M)} \cap \linspan{BC}_{K(M)} = \linspan{C}_{K(M)}$ and $K(\dcl(AC)) \ind_{K(\dcl(C))}^{\ACF, M} K(\dcl(BC))$. \end{fact} \begin{example} \thlabel{ex:failure-of-base-monotonicity-in-first-order} We show that \textsc{Base Monotonicity} fails for $\ind^K$ in $T_\infty^\ACF$.
 The relation $\ind^K$ consists of two parts: linear independence in the vector space sort and algebraic independence in the field sort.
 The failure will take place in the algebraic independence, and comes from taking the definable closure of $AC$.